arnb-smnta/collaborative-ai_codeEditor/README.md

 ## 🔗 API Documentation

 This API uses OpenAPI for auto-generated documentation.
-You can access it at:
+You can access it at local:

 - **Swagger UI**: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
 - **YAML Schema**: [http://127.0.0.1:8000/openapi.yaml](http://127.0.0.1:8000/openapi.yaml)